 promoting digital silk route

 Creating ‘silk road e-commerce’ links with Belt and Road Initiative (BRI) member states has boosted international CBEC collaboration.
-Since 2016 Beijing has signed e-commerce collaboration MoUs with 26 countries, including Chile, Brazil, Singapore, Australia, Hungary, Italy, Russia, Pakistan and Senegal.
+Since 2016, Beijing has signed e-commerce collaboration MoUs with over 26 countries, including Chile, Brazil, Singapore, Australia, Hungary, Italy, Russia, Pakistan and Senegal.
 Bilateral sessions have been held regularly, bolstering policy liaison, easing industrial coordination in logistics and digital payment, SME digital transformation, online consumer protection, and more.

 China and five central and eastern European countries co-launched a ‘China-Central and Eastern European e-commerce cooperation mechanism’ in June 2021, deepening multilateral dialogue on e-commerce trade promotion and regulatory alignment.
 A similar mechanism was created between China and five Central Asian countries in 2022.